Lumavate-Team/documentation/docs/6-CLI.rst

 .. warning::
    ``--table`` is deprecated.
-   Use ``--format`` to see the JSON values organized in table format.
+   Use ``--format`` to see JSON values organized in table format.

-.. _Microserivce-version:
+.. _Microservice-version:

 Microservice-version
 ^^^^^^^^^^^^^^^^^^^^